mehulmakwana08/Chat-App/README.md

 This project is a real-time chat application built with Node.js, Express, and Socket.io.
 The application allows users to connect, set their usernames, and engage in live chat with others.
 It features a user-friendly interface where connected users can see each other in a list and exchange messages instantly.

-# Key Features:
+# Key Features :
 Real-time Communication: Leveraging Socket.io for instant messaging between users.

-# User Management:
+# User Management :
  Users can set their unique usernames upon joining the chat, with a dynamically updated user list.

 # Responsive Design: